 While 25 other states have fully recovered the jobs they lost during the pandemic, Michigan is still down 71,400 jobs, a 1.6% decrease.
 It doesn’t look like the state is going to get above pre-pandemic levels any time soon, either.
 The state won’t recover the jobs lost until 2026 at the rate of growth we have experienced over the past five months.

 The state income tax is set to fall from 4.25% to 4.05%, thanks to a 2015 state law that pledged future rate reductions.
-Whitmer asked lawmakers in February to pass a convoluted law to avoid that rate reduction, but the effort failed.
+Whitmer has asked lawmakers to pass a law to avoid that rate reduction.

 The state can clearly afford to reduce the income tax rate.
 State revenue has been strong, lawmakers are sitting on more than $8 billion in extra cash, and the minor reduction in tax rates would save taxpayers $673 million a year — very affordable, especially if lawmakers keep future spending increases at sustainable levels.

 Cutting taxes improves state competitiveness, and Michigan is falling behind here as well.
 Over the past two years, 21 other states have reduced their tax rates.
 Ohio now taxes income at lower rates than Michigan.

 Tax cuts are a powerful way to improve the state’s economic prospects.
 All businesses are subject to income taxes when they are profitable, so taxes affect a lot of employers.
 Small improvements that affect many people can make a big difference.
 Businesses added one million jobs in Michigan in 2021 and lost around 800,000 jobs.
 Lightening the tax burden for everyone encourages more job growth and discourages job loss.